Improving Classifier-Free Guidance in Masked Diffusion: Low-Dim Theoretical Insights with High-Dim Impact: Methodology

+We start by studying guidance for $d = 1$ where an exact analysis is possible.
+The following result characterizes the distribution at time $t$ under constant guidance: \begin{theorem}(Informal) Along the dynamics of equation \eqref{eq:guided process}, starting from a fully masked state, the distribution at time $t$ is given by:

+\end{theorem} We present a full proof, as well as a more general result for varying guidance schedules in Theorem \ref{thm:general one-d-general-guidance}.
+This shows that for $d=1$ the guided process exactly recovers the tilted distribution, with the unmasking speed controlled by the factor in front of $p^{(w)}$.
+Although low-dimensional, this result already reveals important properties of the guided backwards process.

-The key point here is that the amount of probability mass moved during the process is controlled by the weights $w_i$, since the partition function $Z_{w_i}$ appears in the exponent of the rate term.
-This exponential dependence means even small changes in $w_i$ can have a large effect on the transition dynamics.
-To demonstrate this, we consider a single segment (meaning standard constant guidance).
-We plot $p_t(M)$ for different values of $Z_{w}$ in Figure \ref{fig:unmasking-rates}.
-We observe that applying guidance can significantly accelerate unmasking rates.
+Crucially, the partition function $Z_w$ appears in the exponent of the rate term, meaning that even small changes in $w$ can result in fast changes in the sampling rate.
+Figure \ref{fig:unmasking-rates} shows the percentage of tokens that remain masked as a function of time $p_t(M)$ for different values of $Z_{w}$.
+Applying guidance can significantly accelerate unmasking rates.
 While this can lead to faster generation, it may also introduce stiffness \citep{rathinam2003stiffness} and inefficiencies if not properly controlled.